mahamtaqi3-cloud/Python-libraries-teaching-materials/README.md

-# Python Libraries — Practice Notebooks
+# Python Libraries for Data Analysis

 A collection of hands-on Colab notebooks covering essential Python libraries for **data analysis, visualization, and web scraping**.
 Built as companion practice material to the [6-Week Python Course](../) — useful on its own as a quick-reference/practice repo for these libraries.